ProjectEvergreen/create-evergreen-app/README.md

 ### Guides
 These are some guides related to configuring different parts of this application to customize it for your needs.

+#### Folder Structure
+There is no right or wrong folder structure per se as with most decisions relating to technology, it's about finding the best tool for the job.
+Pick the conventions that fit your team / project best.

+That said, CEA does come with with a lightly opinionated structure in the _src/_ directory as one of the main goals of a good folder structure should be to assist in the finding of  files / code faster and being predicatable.
+Here is some info on the approach presented / suggested in this repo:
+- _index.js_ - Main Entry point into the application (defined in _webpack.config.common.js_)
+- _index.html_ - Defines the HTML "shell" of the application.
+- _app/_ - The top level "app" component, that will be used to bootstrap the application.
+- _components/_ - Essentially all the custom elements for an app will go here, encapsulating all reusable UI logic.
+- _pages/_ - Routable states and / or views that users will navigate to within an application.
+- _services/_ - Utilities for making (RESTful) API calls, convenience "wrappers" around browser APIs (Web Storage), etc.  These generally don't interact with the DOM (that's what components are for).

+> Unit tests are recommended to be kept side by side with the component / `class` / etc.  For integration and E2E tests, consider making a _test/_ directory alongside the _src/_ directory and put those tests there.

 #### Setting Up (API) Proxies
 In _webpack.config.develop.js_ and _lws.config.js_ are sections for setting up proxies for routing requests, say to an API running in your development envrionment.
 Edit the placeholders to match your particular needs.